tylercod3r/toon-castle/README.md

 # about
 Started as a client request for a Godot game demo.

-Client backed out, but I opted to complete as an educational exercise.
+Client backed out, so opted to complete as an educational exercise.

 # faq
 Q: How were the game characters built?